KurToMe/prezto/README.md

   4. Set Zsh as your default shell:

         chsh -s /bin/zsh

+  5. Install powerline fonts from https://github.com/powerline/fonts (to fix rendering of special characters).

-  5. Open a new Zsh terminal window or tab.
+  6. Open a new Zsh terminal window or tab.

 ### Troubleshooting